-Brands have developed their own dyeing processes and experimented with differences in warp and weft thread colours, resulting in unique finishes and denim with previously unseen character.
+Brands have developed their own dyeing processes and experimented with differences in warp and weft thread colours, resulting in unique finishes and denim with a previously unseen character.

-Loop & Weft (who we’re the first European stockist for) is a Japanese knitwear manufacturer who combines vintage Americana influences and traditional Japanese skills and craftsmanship to create vintage-inspired sweatshirts and knitted goods.
+Loop & Weft (who we’re the first European stockist for) is a Japanese knitwear manufacturer that combines vintage Americana influences and traditional Japanese skills and craftsmanship to create vintage-inspired sweatshirts and knitted goods.
 The fabrics used are all original and produced specially for Loop & Weft and, working with a carefully selected group of shokunin (artisans) from a range of small factories and workshops across Japan, each piece in the collection is manufactured by skilled craftsmen and women who have dedicated their lives to their art.